mozman/ezdxf/docs/source/transform.rst

         INSERT entities cannot represent a non-orthogonal target coordinate system.
         Maybe exploding the INSERT entities (recursively) beforehand can solve this issue, see function :func:`ezdxf.disassemble.recursive_decompose`.

+    .. attribute:: VIRTUAL_ENTITY_NOT_SUPPORTED

+        Transformation not supported for virtual entities e.g. non-uniform scaling for CIRCLE, ARC or POLYLINE with bulges

 .. autoclass:: Logger